pvlib/pvanalytics/README.md

 The functions provided by PVAnalytics are organized in modules based on their anticipated use.
 The structure/organization below is likely to change as use cases are identified and refined and as package content evolves.
-The functions in `quality`, `filtering`, and `features` will take a series of data and return a series of booleans.
+The functions in `quality` and `features` take a series of data and return a series of booleans.
 For more detailed descriptions, see our
 [API Reference](https://pvanalytics.readthedocs.io/en/stable/api.html).